FREE SHIPPING on orders of $85 or more

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Inlow include Henley, Henlee, Henleigh, Henlie, Henly, Hendleigh, Hendley, Hendlie, Hendlee, Henelly and many more.

 This web page shows only a small excerpt of our Inlow research.
-Another 175 words (12 lines of text) covering the years 1613, 1612, 1696 and 1653 are included under the topic Early Inlow History in all our PDF Extended History products.
+Another 175 words (12 lines of text) covering the years 1613, 1612, 1696 and 1653 are included under the topic Early Inlow History in all our PDF Extended History products and printed products wherever possible.

-Another 39 words (3 lines of text) are included under the topic Early Inlow Notables in all our PDF Extended History products.
+Another 25 words (2 lines of text) are included under the topic Early Inlow Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Inlow family moved to Ireland, but this topic is not covered in this excerpt.
-Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Inlow were among these contributors, for they have been located in early North American records: Christopher Henley settled in Virginia in 1622; Ann, Dorothy, and Rebecca all settled in Annapolis Maryland in 1725; Matthew and James arrived in New York in 1768.